REAL ID and Flying: What You Need to Know

 One of the biggest questions travelers have regarding REAL ID is whether they’ll be able to fly if they forget their ID.

 Fortunately, the answer is yes … probably.

-If you get to the airport and find that you’ve forgotten your REAL ID-compliant driver’s license or ID card, you may still be allowed to fly.
+When REAL ID requirement kicks in on May 7, 2025, if you get to the airport and find that you’ve forgotten your REAL ID-compliant driver’s license or ID card, you may still be allowed to fly.

 The TSA will try to confirm your identity by having you complete a verification process which includes you supplying your name, current address, and other personal information.